Based upon the work of Mark Slaw

 1. Believes in a Supreme Being;

 2. Has Moral Values;

 6. Practices Charity;

 7. Exercises Brotherly Love;

 We start with the view that morality must be grounded in a belief in a Supreme Being, that there must be something to which we answer that is greater not only than ourselves, but greater than our Fraternity as well.

 Critical to our brotherhood are the obligations we take on with respect to each other – from keeping a confidence and providing advice and guidance, to more tangible and material support.
-And these obligations extend to the wives and widows, children and orphans, of our Brethren.
+These obligations also extend to the wives and widows, children and orphans of our Brethren.
 We are religious and patriotic, but our Lodges are non-sectarian and non-political.

 In my view, these are a few of our personal Landmarks, some of the things that distinguish us from other social clubs or societies, and what makes our Fraternity so special and makes Freemasonry a force for good in the world.